wp-plugins/stickynotate/readme.txt

 == Description ==

 Communicate and collaborate by leaving sticky notes on any page of your site.
-Drag 'n drop them anywhere you'd like, type a note, change it's color/priority, and even choose if the public can see them.
+Drag 'n drop them anywhere you'd like, type a note, change it's color/priority, and even choose whether or not the public can see them.

 Here's how it works:

 * While signed in, go to any page on your site
 * Click the **Add Note** button in the admin bar at the top of the screen